pertusa/tva/docs/mltva.md

 [Eigenfaces](https://sites.cs.ucsb.edu/~mturk/Papers/mturk-CVPR91.pdf) is a method used in computer vision and face recognition that involves a mathematical approach to process human faces.
 The concept can be broken down into several key points:

-1. **Principal Component Analysis (PCA)**
+1. **Principal Component Analysis (PCA)**.
 The core of eigenfaces is Principal Component Analysis, a statistical method used to reduce the dimensionality of large datasets while preserving most of the variance in the data.
 PCA identifies the directions (principal components) in which the data varies the most.

-2. **Application to faces**
+2. **Application to faces**.
 In the context of face recognition, each face image is converted into a vector of pixel values.
 These vectors form a high-dimensional dataset.
 PCA is applied to this dataset to identify the principal components.
 These components are essentially the 'eigenfaces', which are a set of standardised face images.
 Eigenfaces serve as a basis set for representing faces.
 Any face can be approximated by a combination of these eigenfaces, so each face in the dataset can be represented as a weighted sum of eigenfaces.
 The weights indicate how much each eigenface contributes to the particular face image.

-3. **Face Recognition**
+3. **Face Recognition**.
 During training, a dataset of faces is used to compute the eigenfaces and the weights for each known face.
 For recognition, the same process is applied to a new face image to obtain its weights.
 The new face is then compared to the known faces by measuring the similarity in their weights.

 Here you can see some examples of eigenfaces: